 There are many buzz words in finance which have been used interchangeably in many contexts.
 Though one would say that sometimes there may be a very thin line between correct and incorrect usage of such words but in the world of finance, accuracy means everything.
 One such pair that tops the list is inventory and stock.
 These two might appear to be highly correlated but yet are a world apart in their true sense especially when it comes to their context or valuation.

 One is for the accountancy audience while the other one is for the business world especially to the sales department of the company due to its nature of affecting the company’s revenue directly.
-Also, one is more towards on the costing side of valuation and other is more of market-driven when it comes to valuation in dollar terms.
+Also, one is more towards the costing side of valuation and the other is more market-driven when it comes to valuation in dollar terms.

 Let us embark upon a journey to find out the true nature of each of these terms in detail.

 First, let us start with what the word inventory and stock mean in a literal sense.
 Inventory comprises three parts -the first part includes the value of all the finished products that the company can sell directly to the intended customer base.

 - For a company like IKEA, the finished product is the furniture that is showcased in stores and sold to the customers, the second part includes the value of all the work-in-progress products that are currently in the processing stage and the company intends to convert them into a final product soon.

 - For IKEA the work-in-progress product will be the furniture products that still need some processing before they can make it to the store and be sold to the customers.
 And finally, the third part is the raw material which includes all the basic input components that are required to manufacture the final product.

 - Then how does the manufacturing cycle work?
 First, the company acquires the raw material from its suppliers, then the raw material undergoes several stages of processing during which it is referred to as work-in-progress product and finally when all the processing is completed, the finished product is floated into the market in order to be sold to the customers.